 The method for creating videos is the same and it looks like Instant Video Wizard (IVW) is a clone of Content Samurai.
 The apps come from entirely different companies and I think Jon Leger, who’s behind IVW used the look of Content Samurai videos and tried to improve on those.

 In both apps, you paste in a text script which gets turned into slides, with each slide showing a couple of lines of text.

 Both apps also auto-select background images to use on slides, based on keywords in the text on that slide.
 Instant Video Wizard does allow you to fine tune the keywords for a slide so you can get more relevant background images.

 Both apps also allow to to select a specific image to use on a slide.

 In Content Samurai, images are added to auto-fit the width of a slide.
 This can result in the top and/or bottom of a slide being cropped.
 IVW seems to auto-fit images into the slide which can result in distorted images (people can look short, fat and ultra-wide but none of the image is cropped).

 For a bit of dynamism, Content Samurai allows background images to zoom in or out.
 Instant Video Wizard instead allows background images, and the text portion of slides to slide in and out from various directions (e.g. background image slides in from the left and text slides in from the right).

-Instant Video Wizard also provides thousands of animated backgrounds that can be added to slides, an option not currently in Content Samurai.
+Instant Video Wizard also provides thousands of animated backgrounds that can be added to slides, an option only recently added to Content Samurai.

 Both apps also allow you to position text at the center, top, bottom, left or right of a slide.
 Each slide can have its text positioned individually.